 In the letter, he stated that the two bump-stock devices — the HellFire Trigger and the Slide Stock of Slidefire Solutions — fell within the 84-year-old Federal Firearms Act’s distinction between rifles that require one trigger pull per shot (legal) and rifles that emit automatic rapid-fire bursts (illegal, or strictly regulated).

 These devices do “not provide an automatic action — requiring instead continuous multiple inputs (trigger pulls) by the user for each successive shot,” the Richard Marianos letter states.

 Trying to obey the law is apparently impossible, sometimes, in the United States.
-In 2002, the Adkins Accelerator was legal, according to the ATF.
+In 2002, the Akins Accelerator was legal, according to the ATF.
 In 2007, it was illegal.
-However, according to the ATF in 2013 (and ever since), the Slide-Fire stock (similar to the Adkins but without the spring) and the Hellfire Trigger are perfectly legal items and completely unregulated.
+However, according to the ATF in 2013 (and ever since), the Slide-Fire stock (similar to the Akins but without the spring) and the Hellfire Trigger are perfectly legal items and completely unregulated.

 There are some state “bans” currently.
 New Jersey’s new bump-stock ban, which was approved in January, residents were supposed to destroy or turn in their bump stocks by mid-April.
 So far, New Jersey State Police say, they have not received a single one.
 Does anyone believe there are no bump-stocks in all of New Jersey?

 Right now, the ATF is working on a back-door bump-stock ban.
 Note that the bumpstock ban, according to the ATF, has no quantifiable benefits.

 ATF really hard.
 As to the unquantified benefit, "Prevents criminal